 Here are four major differences between OCD and anxiety:

 Compulsions are a key element of OCD.
 They are the result of needing or wanting to alleviate an obsessive or intrusive thought.
-These are not present with anxiety–anxious thoughts involve worry about specific scenarios and “what-if”s, often leading to avoidance.
-Compulsions make OCD difficult to manage, as engaging in these behaviors is not always possible or advisable, and they take up a significant amount of someone’s time, disrupting their ability to function normally.
+Compulsions like constant checking, counting, or cleaning, make OCD difficult to manage, as engaging in these behaviors is not always possible or advisable, and they take up a significant amount of someone’s time, disrupting their ability to function normally.

 2. Causes & Focus of the Anxiety